 The holiday season can be a stressful time.
 From hosting relatives to buying gifts, the to-do list for a holiday gathering can quickly add up.
-Luckily, the EatingWell editors are experienced pros at cooking and hosting during the holiday season, so we're here to lend a hand.
+Luckily, past and present EatingWell editors are experienced pros at cooking and hosting during the holiday season, so we're here to lend a hand.
 From easy hostess gifts to quick appetizers, check out our nine must-have items from Trader Joe's that will make the holidays a little easier.

-With so many aisles, it can be easy to overlook the carousels of cards at your local Trader Joe's store, but Jaime Milan, EatingWell's senior digital editor, says they can't be missed.
+With so many aisles, it can be easy to overlook the carousels of cards at your local Trader Joe's store, but Jaime Milan, EatingWell's former senior digital editor, says they can't be missed.
 These inexpensive cards start at just $0.99, so it's easy to grab a card to bring along with the gift for your host.
 Plus, it saves you an extra trip to the stationary store.